Mcrymbo/alx-backend-user-data/README.md

-# 0x00.
-Personal data
+# alx-backend-user-data
-This is a readme file for detailing how to deal with user's personal data
+This repository deals with how to handle user data
-## It covers
-* PII, non-PII, and Personal
-* logging documentation
-* Logging to Files, Setting Levels, and Formatting
-* bcrypt package